DataDog/integrations-core/nginx/README.md

 ### Connect the Agent

-Create a basic `nginx.yaml` in the Agent's `conf.d` directory to connect it to the NGINX status endpoint:
+Create an `nginx.yaml` in the Agent's `conf.d` directory to connect the Agent to the NGINX status endpoint:

 ```
 init_config: